 It’s official.
 I’ve become a soccer mom.
-My kids are getting more and more excited about sports.
 After a couple of game-ending cramps and a few lethargic practices, I realized I needed to up my game in order to support theirs.
-I want to share with you 5 things you might be doing wrong when it comes to being a soccer mom.
+Here are 5 tips to support your active kids — i.e. things you might be doing wrong without realizing it.

 Wrong Pre-Activity Meal